 Every once in a while I get clicks from social media and this is better than nothing.
 Google+ especially, due to being a Google thing is even published in the search engine and often ranks better than my website.

 Be creative, build communities or join existing groups.
 Not let anything left out to get traffic to your website.
 Traffic = Momentum = Higher Google Rankings.

 Last but not least be pertinacious and let your site grow.

 A new page is never ranking on the first page, you just have to forget that.
 It takes time, months, during this time Google is watching you and registers all the actions discussed above.

 I know this point is a bit discouraging but it is as it is.
 At the beginning of your online journey you yourself will have a hard time finding your posts in Google search.

-With every article you post, Google trusts you more.
-With every comment, you receive, and answer Google notices there is something going on.
+With every article you publish, Google trusts you more.
+With every comment, you receive, and answer, Google notices there is something going on.

 And once you find, now you know what you are doing, it is also the time your articles start appearing on the first page.

 Website building and affiliate marketing, actually every way you want to make a new business online takes time.
 Rome was not built in a day but it was built and the same counts for a successful website.

 My dear visitors and friends, I will have to leave this for now.
-I hope you could use something or another and walk away from here a bit more informed.
+I hope you could use something or another and walk away from here a bit better informed.
 I’ll be back with another important topic for you to get an insight and will be glad to see you here again.

 I would greatly appreciate your comment.
 Please let me know if there are any unclarities, questions concerning the article here.

+Do you already have a running website?
+Is it ranking well?
 Would you like to share some other tips to improve website ranking?